franckbrun/helpgen/README.md

 # How it works

 `helpgen` parse all the `helpsource` files in the input folder and build a Help Book Package.
-For each langages a folder `lproj` is crated in the `Recources` folder and each `helpsource` file is "merged" whith a template (only HTML template for now) to create an HTML page.
+For each langages a `lproj` folder is created in the `Recources` folder.
+Each `helpsource` file is "merged" whith a template (only HTML template for now) to create an HTML page.

 ## Sample project hirarchy